moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Please right click and go to properties > permissions and check mark "Is Executable".
 Then right click the file again and "Add to Steam".

 Then Restart your Steam Deck and "NonSteamLaunchers.sh" will now be in your library in Game Mode.
+MAKE SURE YOU FORCE COMPATABILTY IN GAME MODE.